PhotonVision/photonvision/README.md

 Gradle is used for all C++ and Java code, and NPM is used for the web UI.
 Instructions to compile PhotonVision yourself can be found [in our docs](https://docs.photonvision.org/en/latest/docs/contributing/photonvision/build-instructions.html?highlight=npm%20install#compiling-instructions).

 You can run one of the many built in examples straight from the command line, too!
 They contain a fully featured robot project, and some include simulation support.
 The projects can be found inside the `photonlib-java-examples` and `photonlib-cpp-examples` subdirectories, respectively.
-As of writing, the examples can be run with their respective gradle tasks listed below, invoked with `./gradlew <task name>`:
+The projects currently available include:

+- photonlib-java-examples:
+  - aimandrange:simulateJava
+  - aimattarget:simulateJava
+  - getinrange:simulateJava
+  - simaimandrange:simulateJava
+  - simposeest:simulateJava
+- photonlib-cpp-examples:
+  - aimandrange:simulateNative
+  - getinrange:simulateNative

+To run them, use the commands listed below.
+Photonlib must first be published to your local maven repository, then the `copyPhotonlib` task will copy the generated vendordep json file into each example.
+After that, the simulateJava/simulateNative task can be used like a normal robot project.
+Robot simulation with attached debugger is technically possible by using simulateExternalJava and modifying the launch script it exports, though unsupported.

 ```
-photonlib-java-examples:aimandrange:simulateJava
-photonlib-java-examples:aimattarget:simulateJava
-photonlib-java-examples:getinrange:simulateJava
-photonlib-java-examples:simaimandrange:simulateJava
-photonlib-java-examples:simposeest:simulateJava
-photonlib-cpp-examples:aimandrange:simulateNative
-photonlib-cpp-examples:getinrange:simulateNative
-photonlib-cpp-examples:aimattarget:simulateNative
-photonlib-cpp-examples:aimandrange:simulateNative
+~/photonvision$ ./gradlew publishToMavenLocal

+~/photonvision$ cd photonlib-java-examples
+~/photonvision/photonlib-java-examples$ ./gradlew copyPhotonlib
+~/photonvision/photonlib-java-examples$ ./gradlew <example-name>:simulateJava

+~/photonvision$ cd photonlib-cpp-examples
+~/photonvision/photonlib-cpp-examples$ ./gradlew copyPhotonlib
+~/photonvision/photonlib-cpp-examples$ ./gradlew <example-name>:simulateNative
 ```

-As of right now, C++ examples require that you run the following command before trying to simulate them: `./gradlew photon-lib:publishtomavenlocal copyPhotonlib -x check`

 ## Acknowledgments
 PhotonVision was forked from [Chameleon Vision](https://github.com/Chameleon-Vision/chameleon-vision/).
 Thank you to everyone who worked on the original project.